The sample comes from the outer part of your bone. It's different from a marrow biopsy, which takes the cells from deep inside.

 The doctor makes a small cut in the skin over the bone.
 Then the doctor places the needle into the bone to take out the sample.

-She uses a very thin one in a fine needle biopsy to remove a small sample of cells or tissue.
-She uses a larger one to get a bigger piece of bone in a core needle biopsy.
+They use a very thin one in a fine needle biopsy to remove a small sample of cells or tissue.
+They will use use a larger one to get a bigger piece of bone in a core needle biopsy.

 You might feel some pressure when the needle goes in and the sample is taken out.
 A bandage is placed over the area to stop the bleeding.